 As soon as we start taking these steps, we will activate a subconscious level of awareness.
 It reminds us that we’re safe enough to move out of survival mode into recovery mode.
 If you’re able to take the time to pay attention to your breath and feel the little hairs inside your nostrils move, you couldn’t possibly be running from a lion at this moment.
 We’re safe.
 Say it out loud.
 Rinse and repeat and our neurons make more meaningful connections each time.

 Remember, we call HRV training “training” because it’s an exercise that takes place over our entire lifetime.
 When the heart and lungs are working together in harmony, we’re in balance (homeostasis).
 We’re seeking homeostasis, which is the balance that allows us to enter our peak recovery state.
 We’re restoring our reserves so we can tackle our stressors whenever they might show up.

 HRV training, or flow state training, trains the mind and body to be more present and adaptable to change.
 Let’s get started.

-Mindful breathing is a powerful tool for HRV training and can be done at any point of the day and in any setting.
+Mindful breathing is a powerful tool for improving HRV and can be done at any point of the day and in any setting.
 Breathwork is free and has life-changing benefits.
 There is an enormous amount of literature to support the importance of breathwork — a favorite at Apollo is by Lehrer & Gevirtz to explain the relationship between breathwork and HRV through biofeedback.